westerndigitalcorporation/cdl-tools/README.md

     Command duration limits: not supported, disabled
 ```

-When using a kernel patched to add support for command duration limits, the
+When using a kernel including support for command duration limits (kernel versio
-sysfs attribute files cdl_supported and cdl_enable will be present for any
+6.5 and above), the sysfs attribute files cdl_supported and cdl_enable will be
- scsi device.
+present for any scsi device.

 ```
 $ tree -L 1 /sys/block/sda/device/